Nationwide to scrap cashback on its credit cards

-There is a sneaky way to get a Big Mac and regular fries for £1.99 (normally £4ish) EVERY time you go into McDonald’s after you’ve made one purchase - the cheapest item is a 69p ice cream cone.
-For full details, check out our Deals Hunter blog.
+There's a sneaky way to get a Big Mac and regular fries for £1.99 (normally £4ish) EVERY time you visit McDonald's after you've made one purchase – the cheapest item is a 59p mini McFlurry.
+For full details, check out our Deals Hunters blog.

 While 'use-by' dates are an important health warning, 'best-befores' are just a manufacturer's guidance of quality.
 It's perfectly legal to sell goods beyond a best-before date – there's no hard and fast rule on when it's still safe to eat products; you need to make that call yourself.
 Look and smell are often the best indicators.

 Clearance site Approved Food* sells groceries which are approaching or have passed their best-before date (and it'll usually display the best-before date online for each product).
-It offers a hefty discount, though with delivery starting at £5.99 for up to 25kg and a £17.50 minmum spend, it's only MoneySaving if you buy in bulk.
+It offers a decent discount, but delivery starts at £3 for up to 25kg and there's a £22.50 minimum spend – meaning it's often only MoneySaving if you buy in bulk.

 Before you buy, check our Approved Food deals page for exclusive discount codes.

-The tips in the guide above are fun, clever MoneySaving ways to eat for free - but sadly many people struggle to afford food on a daily basis.
+The tips in this guide are fun, clever MoneySaving ways to eat for free – but sadly many people struggle to afford food on a daily basis.

 If that's you, there are places that can help.
-Food banks give out free parcels of in-date, non-perishable food that should provide enough food for at least three days.
+Foodbanks give out free parcels that should provide at least three days' worth of in-date, non-perishable food.

 You can typically get referred by a doctor, health visitor, school or social worker.
-If you're not sure who to talk to, try asking your local Citizens Advice.
+If you're not sure who to talk to, try asking Citizens Advice.

 You'll likely be asked some questions about your income and why you need to use the foodbank.
-This is to ensure that the food goes to people who most need it.
-Common reasons for referrals include redundancy, receiving an unexpected bill or a delay in your benefit payments.
+This ensures the food goes to people who need it most.
+Common reasons for referrals include redundancy, receiving an unexpected bill or a delay in benefit payments.

-One of the biggest food-bank charities in the UK is The Trussel Trust, which runs two-thirds of the food banks across the UK - use its website to check if it operates one near you.
+The Trussell Trust is one of the biggest foodbank charities in the UK, where it runs two-thirds of foodbanks – use its website to check if it operates near you.